Signs You’re Losing Muscle on a GLP-1

 Why the scale can’t tell you

 Here’s the core problem: a bathroom scale measures total weight, not what that weight is made of.
-It can’t separate muscle from fat from water.
-In a body-composition analysis of the STEP 1 trial, about 40% of the weight participants lost was lean body mass, which includes muscle — and the scale showed none of that, just a smaller number.
+It can’t separate muscle from fat from water. across 22 randomised trials, lean mass accounted for roughly a quarter of the weight lost, which includes muscle — and the scale showed none of that, just a smaller number.

 So a fast-falling scale can feel like pure success while quietly hiding muscle loss underneath.
 The number going down doesn’t tell you what kind of weight left.